alekc/terraform-provider-auth0/CONTRIBUTING.md

 ## Releasing

-The Auth0 provider folloows the [Versioning and Changelog](https://www.terraform.io/docs/extend/best-practices/versioning.html) guidelines from HashiCorp.
+The Auth0 provider follows the [Versioning and Changelog](https://www.terraform.io/docs/extend/best-practices/versioning.html) guidelines from HashiCorp.

 Prepare for the release by updating the [CHANGELOG](CHANGELOG.md).